Fargo Personal Injury Attorneys

 At Sand Law, we have a team of passionate attorneys who know how to win.
 We’ve established a long track record of success in a wide range of personal injury cases, and we’re ready to do the same for you.
 If you would like to learn more about us, or you would like to schedule a free consultation, use our online contact form or give us a call at 701-609-1510.

-Personal Injury Accident Statistics: USA vs. North Dakota
+Personal Injury Accident Statistics: US vs. North Dakota

-- Truck accidents.
-There were 5,005 U.S. fatalities due to truck accidents in 2019.
+- There were 5,005 U.S. fatalities due to truck accidents in 2019.
 In North Dakota, 21 truck accident fatalities occurred, – 15.6% of all vehicles involved in fatal crashes were large trucks.

 What is a Personal Injury Accident?

 A personal injury accident is an accident that results in bodily harm due to someone else’s negligence.
 It could be a trucking company failing to check a truck’s brakes, which fail and causes a severe injury.
 It could be a distracted driver causing an accident.
 Here are just a few examples.